taigereye/hello-world/README.md

 P.S.
 I am actually a porpoise.
 Did you know they have [pink cousins](https://www.worldwildlife.org/species/amazon-river-dolphin)?
 Who are badly endangered ): show some love [here](https://ardcf.org/).

 P.P.S.
 I think I was supposed to add to this over the years, but honestly digital fragmentation is the new black and I really can't be bothered to allocate bandwidth to yet another e-notebook.
-I have too many already, and if for God knows what reason you're interested, [my website](alaisharma.com) is your best bet.
+I have too many already.
+If for God knows what reason you're interested, [my website](alaisharma.com) is your best bet.